Lease Extension Solicitors

 Lease extension legal fees

 We provide experienced lease extension advice.
 Our fees are tailored to recognise the different options and likely outcomes.
-In many cases an extension can be agreed after the initial notices have been prepared and served and a premium negotiated.
-The work then is to deal with the formalities for the new lease term and registration.
-If the matter becomes protracted and the freeholder will not agree without proceeding down the formal statutory process, we ensure that you are fully aware of your legal costs at every stage.
+In the majority of cases, the landlord and leaseholder reach agreement and complete the lease extension..
+If the matter becomes protracted and terms cannot be agreed without recourse to the Tribunal, we ensure that you are fully aware of your legal costs at every stage.

 If you need solicitors in London who provide expert, competitively priced lease extension advice and services, we are an excellent choice.
 Please do get in contact.